-The Helendale CSD has received several grants that enabled us to replace old water meters with state-of-the-art technology.
-Over the next several years Staff will exchange all of the Districts old meters, that have exceeded their useful life, with new Advanced Metering Infrastructure (AMI) "Smart Meters."
+The Helendale CSD has received several grants that have enabled us to replace old water meters with new state-of-the-art technology.
+Over the next several years Staff will exchange all of the Districts old meters, with new Advanced Metering Infrastructure (AMI) "Smart Meters."
 These new meters will allow our Staff to detect leaks and unusual water usage more quickly and in turn help customers identify leaks and repair them right away.
 This program will help the District with our water conservation goals and continue our dedication to excellent customer service.